-Improve the Mental Health of Myeloproliferative Neoplasm Cancer Patients with a Mindfulness App
+Improve Psychological Health with a Mindfulness App

 By John M. de Castro, Ph.D.

 The vast majority of the mindfulness training techniques, however, require a trained therapist.
-This results in costs that many patients can’t afford.
+This results in costs that many clients can’t afford.
 In addition, the participants must be available to attend multiple sessions at particular scheduled times that may or may not be compatible with their busy schedules and at locations that may not be convenient.
 As an alternative, mindfulness training over the internet have been developed.
 These have tremendous advantages in decreasing costs, making training schedules much more flexible, and eliminating the need to go repeatedly to specific locations.
 In addition, research has indicated that mindfulness training online can be effective for improving the health and well-being of the participants.

 CMCS – Center for Mindfulness and Contemplative Studies